Yermo/nativescript-mapbox/README.md

 You either need your own tile server such as the one provided by [openmaptiles.org](https://openmaptiles.org) or a Mapbox API access token (they have a 🆓 Starter plan!), so [sign up with Mapbox](https://www.mapbox.com/signup/).
 Once you've registered go to your Account > Apps > New token.
 The 'Default Secret Token' is what you'll need.

+You will also need to set up your development environment.
+Please refer to the [NativeScript documentation](https://docs.nativescript.org/start/quick-setup).

 # Installation

 ```